yashasvi9199/React.js/README.md

 Few programs and notes with detailed structure of codes

-# Initialising code
+# Initializing code

-To create a React app with Vite, beging with ```npm create vite``` and choose project name, package name for app and Javascript.
+To create a React app with Vite, begin with ```npm create vite``` and choose project name, package name for app and Javascript.

 To RUN this repository in your system:
 - fork the repo and clone the repo in your system